 Biosketch: My academic goal is to contribute to improving the knowledge interface between climate and agriculture research.
 As a Ph.D. student in Geography, I’m fortunate to be part of the CLIP lab whose main goal is to understand climate and land use/change dynamics and also to contribute to solving food security problems related to the impacts of climate change in East Africa.
 My Ph.D. research is focusing on understanding the impacts of climate variability and change on crop production in Uganda.
 I hope to make a significant contribution to ensuring that people from developing countries, especially East Africa, have access to enough and nutritious food.
 I mainly use crop models, climate models and climate scenarios in trying to answer my research questions.
 The ESP Specialization will enable me to critically assess a policy component of his research.
 This involves evaluating the role of institutional settings (including government policies, common property management practices, or other social structures) in implementing adaptation strategies to mitigate the impacts of climate variability and change on crop production in Uganda.

-Biosketch: I am a first year doctoral student in the Department of Sociology; my sociological interests are broadly in environmental sociology, agriculture, and land use.
+Biosketch: Riva is a doctoral student in the Department of Sociology; my sociological interests are broadly in environmental sociology, agriculture, and land use.
 In addition to the ESPP specialization I am also in the Ecological Food and Farming System (EFFS) specialization.
 A native of Athens, GA I come to MSU by way of Massachusetts, Arkansas and Alabama.
 I attended Boston University where I majored in cultural anthropology.
 After graduating I spent a year and a half volunteering with Heifer International at their learning center at Heifer Ranch in Perryville, AR where I facilitated experiential educational programs on poverty and hunger and was able to experience sustainable agricultural practices first hand.
 From there went to Auburn University in Auburn, AL where ;this past August I completed my master's degree in rural sociology.
 I wrote my master's thesis on the differences between red meat inspection regulations at the state and federal levels and the implications that these differences have for small slaughterhouses and local meat production and distribution systems.
 In my free time I enjoy gardening and riding horses.

 Micaleila Dell Desotelle